 Reading is a very important part of our Reception curriculum and we encourage the children to read at home and in school.
-The power of reading and exposure to a wide range of books has a dramatic effect on the children’s reading development even if it is only 5 or 10 minutes a day.
+The power of reading and exposure to a wide range of books has a dramatic effect on the children’s reading development and overall attainment, even if it is only 5 or 10 minutes a day.

 Reception is part of the Early Years Foundation Stage (EYFS).
 We have lots of fun as we are learning!
 Here is some information on what we do in Reception!

 Our curriculum is made up of seven areas of Learning and Development.